jdunmire/LCD_exercises/README.md

 Components
 --------
+`gLCD_test`
-* gLCD\_test:  Sketch to test device settings for for gLCD and align the display.
+  Sketch to test device settings for for gLCD and align the display.

 * LED\_Blink:
     Sketch to verify LED connections.

 * SwitchTest:

 Sketch to verify switch connections.

 * `LCD_Exercises.fzz`:

   Breadboard and schematic diagrams.
 View or edit with Fritizing from <http://fritzing.org/>